Home | Send Feedback | Share on Bluesky |

 Published: 18.
 February 2017 • Updated: 6.
 December 2018 • ionic, cryptography

-June 5th 2017: Apple announced the new Safari 11 that supports the latest WebCrypto specification
+June 5th, 2017: Apple announced the new Safari 11 that supports the latest WebCrypto specification.

-September 25th 2017: See my new post about Web Cryptography API
+September 25th, 2017: See my new post about Web Cryptography API

 Web Cryptography API

-First, I wrote the application with the Web Cryptography API.
-A web standard developed by the W3C and built into modern browsers.
+First, I wrote the application with the Web Cryptography API, a web standard developed by the W3C and built into modern browsers.
 When you look at caniuse.com, the browser support looks very promising.

 Unfortunately, at the time of writing, the app did not run on Safari.
 Safari hides the Web Cryptography API behind a prefix.
-That's not a problem and easy to solve.
+That's not a problem and is easy to solve.
 The following snippet maps the prefixed object (crypto.webkitSubtle) to the standard (crypto.subtle).

 if (window.crypto && !window.crypto.subtle && window.crypto.webkitSubtle) {